-The CU Art Museum’s collection is comprises examples of ancient art from Meso-America, Southeast Asia, China and Iran, as well as from ancient Greek and Roman civilizations.
+The CU Art Museum’s Classics Collection is comprised of examples of ancient art from Meso-America, Southeast Asia, China and Iran, as well as from ancient Greek and Roman civilizations.

 Highlights of the museum’s ancient and classical collections are the Wilton Jaffee Roman Coins, featuring rare coins that reflect the entire history of the Roman Empire.
 The silver coin shown to the right was minted 54 – 55 CE to commemorate the death and deification of the emperor Claudius, who died in 54 CE.
 Claudius’ reign fell between two of the most infamous Roman emperors in history: Caligula and Nero.
 Many people have credited his wife Agrippina the Younger with his murder, who was the sister of Caligula and the ambitious mother of Nero.